-- As a behavior change-focused mobile app, Parachute needed to provide a simple, visual way for patients to interpret how they were progressing with their pain, ultimately encouraging them to use only as much medication as they needed.
+- As a behavior change-focused mobile app, it needed to provide a simple, visual way for patients to interpret how they were progressing with their pain, ultimately encouraging them to use only as much medication as they needed.

 - Because this product was academically funded, the available budget was lower than usual.
 The architecture needed to accomplish all requirements while providing a great user experience within budget.

 - As for all healthcare products, the app needed to be fully HIPAA compliant.